makersacademy/CV/README.md

 # Jade King

 Passionate techy interested in all things digital, especially if it's open source and cross platform.
 Recently graduated from [Makers Academy][3] developer bootcamp as part of the first [Ronin][4] group to complete the course remotely.
-Finished the course by creating a website for a community project that matches garden owners and growers in just two weeks.
+Finished the course by creating a website for a community project that matches garden owners and growers.
 Looking for a great place to learn and a great team to learn with.
 I want to create great user experiences where technology and design is a help not a hindrance.

 ## Skills